-The protocols of Ref.~\cite{MN18} and our protocols satisfy only the first three conditions 1--3.
-It is an open problem whether the above four conditions are satisfied simultaneously.
+The protocols of Ref.~\cite{MN18} and our protocols satisfy only conditions 1--3.
+Whether the above four conditions can be satisfied simultaneously is an open problem.
 In Ref.~\cite{MN18}, it is shown that if the reward gap is larger than $1/f(n)$ with a polynomial $f(n)$, a super-polynomial increase of the reward (i.e., the violation of the first condition) is unavoidable in one-round protocols with a single server unless {\sf BQP}$\subseteq{\sf \Sigma_3^P}$.
-Since this inclusion is considered unlikely given the oracle separation between {\sf BQP} and {\sf PH}~\cite{RT19}, this statement implies that it may be impossible to satisfy the above four conditions simultaneously in one-round protocols with a single server.
-Indeed, all existing rational delegated quantum computing protocols including ours are one round and have only exponentially small gaps under the first three conditions 1--3.
+Since this inclusion is considered unlikely given the oracle separation between {\sf BQP} and {\sf PH}~\cite{RT19}, this implies that it may be impossible to satisfy the above four conditions simultaneously in one-round protocols with a single server.
+Indeed, all existing rational delegated quantum computing protocols, including ours, are one-round and have only exponentially small gaps under the first three conditions.

-Another result shown in this paper is that a constant reward gap can be achieved under certain additional conditions: we show that a constant reward gap can be achieved if two non-communicating but entangled servers are allowed.
-More precisely, for {\sf BQP} problems, we construct a multi-rational-server delegated quantum computing protocol that satisfies all of above four conditions 1--4 simultaneously.
-We also discuss that the single server is sufficient under the (widely-believed) assumption that the LWE problem is hard for polynomial-time quantum computation.
-It is still open whether a constant reward gap can be achieved unconditionally.
+In this paper, we also show that a constant reward gap can be achieved if two noncommunicating but entangled servers are allowed.
+More precisely, for {\sf BQP} problems, we construct a multi-rational-server delegated quantum computing protocol that satisfies all four conditions simultaneously.
+We also discuss whether a single server is sufficient under the (widely believed) assumption that the LWE problem is hard for polynomial-time quantum computation.
+Note that it is still open whether a constant reward gap can be achieved unconditionally.

 Apart from these results, we also give, under the certain condition introduced in Ref.~\cite{CMS18}, a relation between {\it rational} and {\it ordinary} delegated quantum computing protocols.
-More precisely, we show that under the certain condition, these two types of delegated quantum computing protocols can be converted each other.
-This equivalence may give a new approach to tackle the open problem of whether a classical client can efficiently delegate universal quantum computing to a (non-rational) quantum server while efficiently verifying the integrity of the server.
+More precisely, we show that under that condition, these two delegated quantum computing protocols can be converted from one to the other and vice versa.
+This equivalence may provide a new approach to tackle the open problem of whether a classical client can efficiently delegate universal quantum computing to a (non-rational) quantum server while efficiently verifying the server's integrity.
 Based on this equivalence, we give an amplification method for the reward gap.
-Under the certain condition, we can amplify the reward gap from the inverse of an exponential to a constant.
+Under the certain condition, we can amplify the reward gap from $1/2^{n^{O(1)}}$ to a constant.